3 Tips for How to File Small Business Taxes

 - You could be giving the government more than you should be, because you may be missing tax minimization opportunities.

 With those two things in mind, here are the Tax Hive tips for how to file small business taxes:

-- Work with accounting and tax professionals – A CPA, Certified Public Accountant, is a lot like you are in your business.
+- Work with accounting and tax professionals – A tax professional is a lot like you are in your business.
 They are experts at what they do, keep up with the latest trends (IRS rules) related to their business, and constantly monitor tax law.
 Their purpose for being in business is to serve their customers/clients, that would include you, with advice and planning to help them maximize profitability while minimizing taxes.

 As your business grows there will be decisions that can benefit greatly from the advice of a tax professional, including:

-- As you grow, there are tax consequences in hiring employees, and the advice from a CPA could help you in whether to hire or use self-employed independent contractors.
+- As you grow, there are tax consequences in hiring employees, and the advice from a tax professional could help you in whether to hire or use self-employed independent contractors.

 - If you are considering buying business real estate, major equipment, or vehicles for business use, there are choices as to how to depreciate them or possibly taking special accelerated deductions for their cost.
 The tax you owe can vary greatly based on your decisions.

 - Tax professionals can help you as your business grows to implement retirement plans for you and your employees.
 IRS qualified plans can give you super tax deductibility for business contributions while allowing the assets to grow in the accounts tax free.

 - Working with a firm that also prepares and files your return will assure that everyone is working together.
 The old saying “garbage in-garbage out” applies to taxes as well.
 With the preparers and the decision advisors all working on the same plan, the output is going to help you to avoid IRS problems and to save money as well.